 Temperature maximums are underestimated and temperature minimums are overestimated by inadequate airflow through a solar radiation shield.
-Thus when comparing two radiation shields, the shield with a better response time like the helical MeteoShield Professional, will produce higher maximums and lower minimums than all other naturally ventilated multi-plate solar shields.
+Thus when comparing two radiation shields, the shield with a better response time like the helical MeteoShield Professional, will produce higher maximums and lower minimums than all other naturally ventilated multi-plate solar shields in low wind with fast changing temperatures.
 Fan-aspirated shields will have shorter response times in low wind conditions, but are prone to the previously mentioned evaporation errors from sucking in humidity with their forced ventilation.

 Wmo Guide To Meteorological Instruments And Methods Of Observation (the CIMO guide)

 WMO-No. 8 (2014 edition, Updated in 2017) http://www.wmo.int/pages/prog/www/IMOP/CIMO-Guide.html contains recommendations and requirements for atmospheric measurement of air temperature and humidity along with all other meteorological parameters.
 Page 64 contains information about the recommended response time and time constant of thermometers for atmospheric air temperature measurements whose excerpt follows: